 Rock Beats Laser: The reason that Ronyx and Ilia recruited the Roakians for the final mission is because Jie Revorse has made himself immune to modern weaponry.

-T'Nique requires you to have six characters in your party by a certain point, then for no discernable reason, run back to an early town.
+You probably need a guide in order to get Welch, T'nique, Pericci, and Erys.
+You might be able to run into Welch by yourself as she is the easiest of the characters to recruit.note T'Nique requires you to have six characters in your party by a certain point, then for no discernible reason, run back to an early town.
 Pericci requires you to do something very early in the game and then backtrack to find her.
 Erys meanwhile requires you to recruit a specific set of characters, one of which has no relation to her whatsoever.

 Ashlay may also count; however to be fair you can discover him by poking around the town he's in, and he does give a very strong hint that he's playable.